JamesSkemp/words/content/post/google-services-on-the-amazon-fire-hd-8.md

 +++
-title = "Google Services on the Amazon Fire HD 8" summary = "For my future reference, information on how to install Google services (Google Play and associated services) on an Amazon Fire HD 8." draft = false comments = true date = "2015-12-13T14:35:42-06:00"
+title = "Google Services on the Amazon Fire HD 8" description = "For my future reference, information on how to install Google services (Google Play and associated services) on an Amazon Fire HD 8." draft = false comments = true date = "2015-12-13T14:35:42-06:00"